ChristianSch/cypto-intro/README.md

-# machine-learning-cheat-sheet
+# intro-to-crypto-cheat-sheet
-Cheat sheet for the machine learning course at Coursera by Prof. Ng
+Cheat sheet for the crypto intro course at Coursera